severalnines/ccx-docs/docs/admin/Installation/Cloud-Providers/aws.md

 ### Deployer Configuration for AWS

 you need to add a new section under `ccx.services.deployer.config` in the ccx-values-deployer.yaml file.
+Below deployer config is by default in helm-ccx values.
+You don't need to add this configuration unless you want to change the region.
 ```
         aws_vendor:
           regions: